lucasquemelli/tableau/README.md

 # Tableau Public

-This is a repository where I publish my studies with Tableau.
+This is a repository where I publish my studies with Tableau Public.

 This link is for the [Dashboard number 1](https://public.tableau.com/app/profile/lucas.quemelli/viz/Livro07_16707905911710/DashboardMedalhas?publish=yes).